 Step 4.2 – Determine if the finding is a precursor to an initiating event (a loss of the DHR function) or a condition finding.

-NOTE: Precursor findings: Condition findings only involve a degradation of the licensee’s capability to mitigate an event if an event were to occur.
+NOTE: Precursor findings: (1) cause an event (e.g., a loss / interruption of the operating train of RHR/DHR) or (2) increase the likelihood of an event.
+Condition findings only involve a degradation of the licensee’s capability to mitigate an event if an event were to occur.
 Findings only affecting the standby train of RHR are condition findings.
 The template treats precursor and condition findings differently.

 Go To Step 4.3 for Precursor Findings